-Aparna Kapoor, 1st April 2018 The Freepress Journal
+Aparna Kapoor, 1st April 2018, The Free Press Journal

 Bullying can be direct or indirect.
 It could be physical, emotional, or even sexual in nature.
 Direct bullying occurs when the targeted child is present: It could be calling the child names, physical intimidation or verbal abuse.
-Indirect bullying is more subtle, but more brutal because this happens to a child through a medium: Spreading rumours, slander through gossip, lashing out at the child over the internet and leaves the child emotionally scared, and scarred.
+Indirectbullying is more subtle, but more brutal because this happens to a child through a medium: Spreading rumours, slander through gossip, lashing out at the child over the internet and leaves the child emotionally scared, and scarred.

-In today's fast-paced world where parents are at work almost all the time, while children are taken care of by nannies or shiny gadgets, bullying should be a matter of concern for everyone.
-Waving a half-hearted goodbye in the morning and a cursory questioning in the evening is not the way towards a child's well-being.
-Parents need to be more aware of how their children's moods are changing, and not for the better.
+In today's fast-paced world where parents are at work almost all the time, while children are either left to themselves or given shiny gadgets, bullying should be a matter of concern for everyone.
+Waving a half-hearted goodbye in the morning and a cursory questioning in the evening is not the way to ensure a child's well-being.
+Parents need to be more aware of how their children's moods are changing, and when they are not changing for the better.